• Skip to primary navigation

 • The rental income is higher than the total cost of owning and maintaining the property.

-• You need to pay tax on the income you make above the expenses of the property.
+• You need to pay tax on the income you make above the property expenses.

 • Additional income can be reinvested or used to offset other investment costs.

-• A positively geared property brings in a regular income so provides shorter-term financial gains.
+• A positively geared property generates regular income, providing shorter-term financial gains.

-• This strategy does not rely on the appreciation of the property the gains are earned straight away.
+• This strategy does not rely on future property appreciation as you earn gains straight away.

 What are negative gearing tax benefits?

-Although the costs of keeping a negatively geared investment property running can quickly mount up for an investor, there is a silver lining.
-The property’s losses are deducted from an investor’s taxable income.
+Although the costs of keeping a negatively geared investment property can mount quickly, there is an important tax advantage.
+You can deduct the property’s losses from your taxable income.

 How does negative gearing reduce tax?

-When a property is negatively geared, an investor’s overall tax bill is reduced.
-For some investors, there can be a healthy tax refund at the end of the year.
-For higher income earners, these investment costs can also help them to offset some of their other income.
-In some cases, this can even move them down a tax bracket.
+When a property is negatively geared, your overall tax bill is reduced.
+Some investors receive a significant tax refund at the end of the financial year.
+For higher income earners, these investment losses can also offset other income and in some cases, even move them down a tax bracket.

 Read more about investment properties and tax deductions for property investors over on our Property Investment Tax Hub